-As every parent knows, safety and comfort are of paramount importance for your child.
+As every parent knows, safety and comfort are paramount for your child.

 That’s why a car seat is one of the most important investments you will ever make.
 Car seats will be needed for first bringing them back from the hospital to their first trip to school.

-There are many models on the market, but purchasing a baby seat needn’t be a daunting decision.
+There are many models in the market, but purchasing a baby car seat needn’t be a daunting decision.

 Look at the comparison table.
 I will provide you with more information that will help you in our Buyer’s Guide later.

-The #1 rated infant car seat in America, look no further if you are looking for a secure and reliable option to keep your pride and joy safe.
+The #1 top-rated infant car seat in America, look no further if you are looking for a secure and reliable option to keep your pride and joy safe.
+With nearly 60 years of experience in the baby products market, Chicco has created an enduringly popular product at a competitive mid-range price point.

 This sturdy construction instills confidence but, at 17lbs, this clearly isn’t the lightest baby seat out there – a factor you may wish to consider if you haven’t been hitting the gym lately!